Film Review: The Killers (1946)

 (source: tmdb.org)

-When it comes to adapting literature to screen, short story appears more receptive form than novel and this could be explained with less original content leaving more space for film makers to manoeuvre.
-Great American writer Ernest Hemingway would have probably agree with that, at least based on his experiences with Hollywood adapting his work.
-His 1927 short story The Killers served as basis for 1946 eponymous feature film directed by Robert Siodmak, which ultimately became not only his favourite Hollywood adaptation, but also one of the classics of film noir genre.
+When it comes to adapting literature to screen, the short story appears a more receptive form than the novel, and this could be explained by its having less original content, leaving more space for filmmakers to manoeuvre.
+The great American writer Ernest Hemingway would probably have agreed with that, at least based on his experiences with Hollywood adapting his work.
+His 1927 short story The Killers served as the basis for the 1946 eponymous feature film directed by Robert Siodmak, which ultimately became not only his favourite Hollywood adaptation but also one of the classics of the film noir genre.

-Hemingway’s story was adapted very faithfully, which included using characters’ dialogues, but its content takes only about first twenty minutes of the film.
-Thankfully, Hemingway had deliberately left the story open-ended and characters’ motivations unexplained, thus allowing producer Mark Hellinger to fill the blanks with the script by Anthony Veiller (co-written by Richard Brooks and John Huston, who were left uncredited).
-The result is typically “noirish” story about an ordinary man who should have known better but nevertheless gets seduced by wrong woman and pays the ultimate price.
-The story is, in best film noir fashion, told through multiple flashbacks.
-Robert Siodmak directs films with great skill, which can be seen in complex robbery scene that is shown in single continuous shot.
-Siodmak also had composer Miklos Rozsa at his disposal, which resulted in typically noirish soundtrack.
+Hemingway’s story was adapted very faithfully, which included using the characters’ dialogues, but its content takes up only about the first twenty minutes of the film.
+Thankfully, Hemingway had deliberately left the story open-ended and the characters’ motivations unexplained, thus allowing producer Mark Hellinger to fill the blanks with the script by Anthony Veiller (co-written by Richard Brooks and John Huston, who were left uncredited).
+The result is a typically “noirish” story about an ordinary man who should have known better but nevertheless gets seduced by the wrong woman and pays the ultimate price.
+The story is, in the best film noir fashion, told through multiple flashbacks.
+Robert Siodmak directs the film with great skill, which can be seen in the complex robbery scene that is shown in a single continuous shot.
+Siodmak also had composer Miklós Rózsa at his disposal, which resulted in a typically noirish soundtrack.

 RATING: 7/10 (+++)